sourcegraph/cody/.github/ISSUE_TEMPLATE/feedback.md

 ---
-name: '❌ Do not submit feedback here'
+name: '❌ Do not submit feedback or feature requests here'
-about: 'We are *not* accepting feedback through GitHub issues, please submit feedback directly to the Community Forum.'
+about: 'We are *not* accepting feedback or feature requests through GitHub issues, please submit feedback directly to the Community Forum.'
 title: ''
 labels: 'customer-feedback'
 assignees: ''

 ---

-# We do not accept feedback on GitHub
+# We do not accept feedback or feature requests on GitHub

-Please reach out to support on the [Community Forum](https://community.sourcegraph.com/?_gl=1*d88eox*_up*MQ..).
+Instead, please reach out to support on the [Community Forum](https://community.sourcegraph.com/?_gl=1*d88eox*_up*MQ..).